 What are these smallcases made of?

-The smallcases invest in different asset classes with the help of ETFs — which are low cost in nature and efficiently help in investing in the underlying asset class.
+The smallcases investment in different asset classes with the help of ETFs — which are low-cost in nature and efficiently help in investing in the underlying asset class.
 ETFs, like mutual fund units, are baskets of securities that trade on the stock exchanges — just like stocks of companies.
 Every ETF tracks an underlying, which could be Nifty, price of gold etc. For example, a Nifty Index consists of 50 stocks.
 So if one wants to invest in the Nifty index, one can just buy the Nifty ETF, instead of buying all the 50 stocks in the same proportion as the Index.
 If the Nifty generates a return of 5%, the Nifty ETF will also generate approximately the same return.
-Similarly, investing in a gold ETF will allow investors to earn the returns on investing in physical gold.
+Similarly, investing in a gold ETF will allow investors to earn returns on investing in physical gold.

 For now, after assessing the liquidity of the various ETFs, the following is the list of ETFs that will be used for Horizon smallcases: